KlasterK/moonsbox/README.md

 # moonsbox

 A sandbox cellular automata playground written in Python with Pygame.
 Inspired by classic falling sand games, especially SmellyMoo's sand:box, moonsbox lets you experiment with different materials and their interactions in a pixel world.

 ## Features

 - **Material palette**: Choose materials with a visual palette (keyboard/mouse navigation supported)
 - **Heat simulation**: Materials exchange temperature based on heat capacity and thermal conductivity
-- **Sound effects**: Each material can play sounds on interaction
+- **Sound effects**: Some materials can play sounds on interaction
 - **Resizable window**: The simulation area and camera can be zoomed and panned
-- **Screenshot**: Save or view the current simulation as an image
+- **Saving & Screenshot**: Share some funny situations with your friends using saves or screenshots
 - **Highly customizable**: Tune your sandbox changing constants or assets

+## Plans
+- Move consts to a config file.
+- Get rid of tkinter.filedialog dependency and make our own opener of native file dialog.
+- Make the first release of the game.
+- Add alternative to keyboard controls in form of widgets.
+- Add full touchscreen support.
+- Make a release for Android.
+- Add visual config editing and all widgets are needed for it.
+- Start developing native (C++) version of gamemap.py.
+- Native version of simulation.py.
+- Native version of renderer.py.
+- Native version of materials.py (but keep support of Python-written classes).
+- Add more and more materials.

 ## Controls